 M Ú E G Y E T E M

 3. Two-channels architecture with safety checking

 - Independent second channel

-- Safety bag: only safety checking
+- Safety bag/Monitor/Shield: only safety checking

 - Diverse implementation

 - Checking the output of the primary channel

-- Advantages

-- Explicit safety rules

-- Independence of the checker channel
+- E.g. command is not dangerous at the time of issue